newrelic/infra-integrations-sdk/docs/tutorial.md

     # configuration for the inventory omitted
 ```
 This configuration is only for metric data.
-The configuration for inventory will be done in a further step.
+The configuration for inventory will be done farther along in this tutorial.

 The last configuration step for metrics is to place the integration file in the directory used by the Infrastructure agent.
 Place the executable and the definition file in `/var/db/newrelic-infra/newrelic-integrations/`